Specula · User guide

 The Transport bar exposes the rate menu (0.25× · 0.5× · 0.75× · 1× · 1.25× · 1.5× · 2×) and the "preserve pitch" toggle.

-The Transport bar shows the current output as a compact Output: <Device Name> pill on the right side.
+The current output device shows as a compact button at the bottom of the info panel (the left sidebar).
 Click it (or press ⌥⌘O, or pick Window → Output Panel) to open the Output window.
 The window holds a device dropdown (with channel count next to each name; the Refresh Devices item lives at the bottom of the menu) above the per-channel routing matrix.
 Switching device rebuilds the audio engine.
 Specula is happy with any device, from built-in speakers to multichannel pro audio interfaces.

 The Output window is hidden by default and remembers its size and position across launches.
 On macOS 26 the window itself uses Liquid Glass, so it reads as a floating utility panel over the main app (the same Liquid Glass opt-out toggle covers it).
 Routing details are in Channel routing & monitor mode.